rerun-io/rerun/docs/content/reference/data_types_test/time_series_scalar.md

 order: 100
 ---

-Log a double-precision scalar that will be visualized as a timeseries plot.
+Log a double-precision scalar that will be visualized as a time-series plot.

 The current simulation time will be used for the time/X-axis, hence scalars cannot be timeless!